 Similarly to the AirFlex (with the updated memory foam introduced on later masks), the AirWeave’s memory foam removes the majority of leaks for me.
 So while I can feel some air escaping when I exhale, I am not worried about this as it’s a common occurrence.

 As you exhale, the interior of the mask becomes positively pressurised.
-This means that the air within the mask is higher pressure than the air outside the mask.
-Due to this, the air within will seak the easiest route of escape and will rush out of the mask.
+This means that the air within the mask is at a higher pressure than the air outside the mask.
+Due to this, the air within will seek the easiest escape route and will rush out of the mask.

-When you breathe in, the opposite happens and the inside of the mask becomes negatively pressurised.
+When you breathe in, the opposite happens, and the mask inside becomes negatively pressurised.
 This leads to the mask collapsing as air from the outside is pulled through the mask and into the wearer’s lungs.

 I found that the mask had to be both tightened on the earloops and that it had to sit quite high on my nose for the best fit.
 The best fit for me occurred when the tip of the mask sat on the same level as the bottom of my irises.

 Where the AusAir AirWeave excels is comfort.
-This is one of the most comfortable masks that I have worn over the past year, which has caused me to continue returning to the AirWeave.
-I have an extensive range of masks that I can choose to don every day, yet this mask has become my go-to mask simply because it’s very comfortable.
+This is one of the most comfortable masks I have worn over the past year, which has caused me to continue returning to the AirWeave.
+I have an extensive range of masks I can choose to wear daily, yet this mask has become my go-to mask simply because it’s very comfortable.

 The mask that I usually wear daily is from Happy Masks, and I choose to wear it because it is comfortable due to being lightweight and easily breathable.
-While the AirWeave mask is not quite as comfortable as Happy Masks, it isn’t far behind at all.
+While the AirWeave mask is not quite as comfortable as Happy Masks, it isn’t far behind.

 Breathability with the AusAir AirWeave is excellent.
-The filter is made from wool and specifically designed to be breathable, and the shell of the mask is made from merino wool with gaps to allow for airflow.
+The filter is made from wool and specifically designed to be breathable, and the mask’s shell is made from merino wool with gaps to allow for airflow.
 Despite being a two-layer mask (mask and filter), the AirWeave feels as breathable as many single-layer respirators.

-I would compare the breathability of an AirWeave mask with a Helix filter to a dual-layer nanofibre mask.
-While I found single layer nanofibre masks to be slightly more breathable, AirWeave is a close second and is noticeably more breathable than masks that utilise melt-blown filters.
+I would compare the breathability of an AirWeave mask with a CAPTURA filter to a dual-layer nanofibre mask.
+While I found single-layer nanofibre masks to be slightly more breathable, AirWeave is a close second and is noticeably more breathable than masks that utilise melt-blown filters.
 Currently, most reusable masks on the market rely on melt-blown filters, which gives AirWeave a big advantage over those masks.

-This is not necessarily the mask’s fault, and all masks will have a warm microclimate provided they are worn correctly.
+This is not necessarily the mask’s fault; all masks will have a warm microclimate if worn correctly.
 However, compared to some other masks on the market, the AirWeave is warmer.
 Compared to the AirFlex, the AirWeave provides a more balanced microclimate.
-This is something to keep in mind if you plan to wear the mask in a warm environment.
+If you plan to wear the mask in a warm environment, this is something to keep in mind.

 Price & Lifespan

 The AirWeave Merino Mask is not cheap, and it sells for AUD 89 (about USD 65 at the time of writing).
-This places the mask securely among the premium segment of the market alongside masks such as Airinum’s Urban Air Mask and Airpop’s Active and Original masks.
+This places the mask securely among the market’s premium segment alongside masks such as Airinum’s Urban Air Mask and Airpop’s Active and Original masks.

 Replacement filters for the AirWeave (AirFlex filters can NOT be used in the AirWeave) cost AUD 25 for a 3-pack.
-This is currently the only quantity purchasable, and there is no discount offered for larger, bulk purchases.
+This is the only quantity purchasable, and no discount is offered for larger, bulk purchases.
 Each filter is rated to last up to 15 days of wear.